Introduction

 - Access to educational videos and articles, helping individuals better understand their condition

-that educating individuals is vital for heart management, as informed patients are more likely to adopt healthy practices and adhere to treatment plans.
-According to the Cleveland Clinic, many people successfully manage through lifestyle changes and medications.
+It is vital that educating individuals is prioritized for heart management, as informed patients are more likely to adopt healthy practices and adhere to treatment plans.
+According to the Cleveland Clinic, many people successfully manage their condition through lifestyle changes and medications.
 By leveraging technology to enhance patient education, health tech developers can significantly improve outcomes for individuals experiencing lvdd symptoms.

 Conclusion